 Today at the Pfister there were five marvelous maidens and two dapper dandies preparing to promenade.
 I observed much fluffing and adjusting of sequined petticoats that resemble floor-length tutus.
-Their parents were there too, but in a separate camera flash filled cluster.
+Their parents were there too, health but in a separate camera flash filled cluster.
 Initially, I was planning on just walking past them all, but then realized that it was impossible to just walk past them without also immortalizing myself inside of some stranger’s prom portrait.
 So instead, I got out my camera and took my first picture.

 The picture was of Tara and Carl, both juniors at South Milwaukee High School.
 They met because Tara likes hanging out with the hockey players, and Carl is a hockey player.
 They are in a long-term relationship, having been dating for six months now.
 Carl asked Tara to prom by scrawling in the dirt of her car: “Will you go to prom with THIS guy?”
 Along with this question he also included an arrow that pointed to the roof of her car where he sat atop, waiting to see what her response would be below.
 She answered by buying him a pair of new tennis shoes and including this note: “I am so glad you walked into my life, sole will you kick it at prom?”